Albania: Socialists set to win reelection — exit poll | DW | 25.04.2021

-Prime Minister Edi Rama is on course to win a third term, with his Socialist Party projected to secure a small parliamentary majority, according to an exit poll by Top Channel TV.
+Prime Minister Edi Rama is on course to win a third term in power, according to an exit poll by Top Channel TV.

+Albania's ruling Socialist Party is set to win the national election with 46.9% of the vote, according to an exit poll published Sunday evening by Top Channel TV.

+The country headed to the polls hours earlier following a bitter campaign and violence between rival supporters, due to frustration with the politics and economy of the country, which is hoping to launch full membership talks with the EU later this year.

 The Balkan country with a population of 2.8 million has some 3.6 million voters due to its large diaspora

-Rama's main contender is Lulzim Basha of the opposition Democratic Party (PD), who is seeking a return to power eight years after losing an election.
+Rama's main contender was Lulzim Basha of the opposition Democratic Party (PD), who is seeking a return to power eight years after losing an election.

 Twelve other parties have united in a coalition behind Basha, who has accused the government of corruption and links to organized crime.

-The PD is pledging lower taxes, higher salaries and more social financial support.
+The PD pledged lower taxes, higher salaries and more social financial support.

 Despite their division, all parties have vowed to deliver the needed reforms for Albania to fulfill its goal of joining the EU.